-(Note: the letters must not discuss topics related to criminal prosecution; letters in languages other than Russian to the detention facilities are not accepted.)
+(Note: discussing topics related to criminal prosecution is not allowed in letters; languages other than Russian will not pass.)

 Dennis Christensen was born in Copenhagen (Denmark) in 1972 to a family professing the religion of Jehovah’s Witnesses.
 Dennis has a younger sister, Maybritt, with whom he has had close relationship since childhood.
 In 1989 Dennis took a conscious decision to get baptised and become one of Jehovah’s Witnesses.